delgadiljulian/master-thesis-project/README.md

 Economic systems are treated as **structural configurations** rather than fixed national categories, allowing economies to transition over time between different regimes of resource dependence.

-RD and NRD are understood as **structural regimes** within historically resource-dependent economies, not as global country classifications.
+RD and PRD are understood as **structural regimes** within historically resource-dependent economies, not as global country classifications.

 Countries are treated as empirical realizations of structural models, not as the unit of analysis.